-Allowance for expected credit losses (ECL) is a Key Audit Matter due to the significance of the loans and advances balances to the Group's financial statements and the inherent complexity of the Group's expected credit loss models (ECL models) used to measure ECL allowances.
+Allowance for expected credit losses (ECL) is a Key Audit Matter due to the significance of the loans and advances balances to the Group and Company's financial statements and the inherent complexity of the Group and Company's expected credit loss models (ECL models) used to measure ECL allowances.
 These models are reliant on data and estimates including probability weighted economic scenarios and other key assumptions such as defining a significant increase in credit risk (SICR).

-AASB 9 Financial Instruments requires the Group to measure ECL on a forward-looking basis reflecting a range of economic conditions.
-Temporary adjustments are made by the Group to address known ECL model limitations or emerging trends in the loan portfolios.
-We exercise significant judgement in challenging the economic scenarios and the judgmental temporary adjustments the Group applies.
+AASB 9 Financial Instruments requires the Group and Company to measure ECL on a forward-looking basis reflecting a range of economic conditions.
+Temporary adjustments are made by the Group and Company to address known ECL model limitations or emerging trends in the loan portfolios.
+We exercise significant judgement in challenging the economic scenarios and the judgmental temporary adjustments the Group and Company apply.

-Additional subjectivity and judgement is applied in the Group's modelling due to the heightened uncertainty associated with the impact of the economic outlook and its impact on customers, increasing our audit effort thereon.
+Additional subjectivity and judgement is applied in the Group and Company's modelling due to the heightened uncertainty associated with the impact of the economic outlook and its impact on customers, increasing our audit effort thereon.

-Our audit procedures for the allowance for ECL included assessing the Group's significant accounting policies against the requirements of the accounting standard.
-Additionally, our procedures included testing the Group's key controls in relation to:
+Our audit procedures for the allowance for ECL included assessing the Group and Company's significant accounting policies against the requirements of the accounting standard.
+Additionally, our procedures included testing the Group and Company's key controls in relation to:

-- The ECL model governance, monitoring and validation processes which involved assessment of model performance; - The assessment and approval of the forward-looking macroeconomic assumptions and scenario weightings through challenge applied by the Group's internal governance processes; - Reconciliation of the data used in the ECL calculation process to gross balances recorded within the general ledger as well as source systems; - Customer credit rating (CCR), a key input into the SICR assumption for wholesale loans (non-retail loans).
-This covered elements such as: approval of new lending facilities against the Group's lending policies, monitoring of counterparty credit quality against the Group's exposure criteria for internal factors specific to the counterparty or external macroeconomic factors, and accuracy and timeliness of CCR and security indicator (SI) assessments against lending policies and regulatory requirements; - IT system controls which record retail loans lending arrears, group exposures into delinquency buckets, and re-calculate individual allowances.
-We tested automated calculation and change management controls and evaluated the Group's oversight of the portfolios, with a focus on controls over delinquency monitoring.
+- The ECL model governance, monitoring and validation processes which involved assessment of model performance; - The assessment and approval of the forward-looking macroeconomic assumptions and scenario weightings through challenge applied by the Group and Company's internal governance processes; - Reconciliation of the data used in the ECL calculation process to gross balances recorded within the general ledger as well as source systems; - Customer credit rating (CCR), a key input into the SICR assumption for wholesale loans (non-retail loans).
+This covered elements such as: approval of new lending facilities against the Group and Company's lending policies, monitoring of counterparty credit quality against the Group and Company's exposure criteria for internal factors specific to the counterparty or external macroeconomic factors, and accuracy and timeliness of CCR and security indicator (SI) assessments against lending policies and regulatory requirements; - IT system controls which record retail loans lending arrears, group exposures into delinquency buckets, and re-calculate individual allowances.
+We tested automated calculation and change management controls and evaluated the Group and Company's oversight of the portfolios, with a focus on controls over delinquency monitoring.

-We tested relevant General Information Technology Controls (GITCs) in relation to the key IT applications used by the Group in measuring ECL allowances as detailed in the IT Systems and Controls Key Audit Matter below.
+We tested relevant General Information Technology Controls (GITCs) in relation to the key IT applications used by the Group and Company in measuring ECL allowances as detailed in the IT Systems and Controls Key Audit Matter below.